-VPNs: The lifeline of free information in closed societies
+VPNs: A lifeline of free information in closed societies

 Thank you so much for having me, and the kind introduction.
 I am a journalist who has spent the last decade leading newsrooms reporting for audiences subject to state censorship.
 Most recently, I led digital strategy at Radio Free Europe/Radio Liberty, which serves as a public media organization for 23 countries including Russia, Iran and Afghanistan.
 I've witnessed firsthand the critical role of VPNs in preserving information freedom.